rhobot/amazon-reload-balance/README.md

 I found that you can reload your Amazon balance as low as 50 cents, so I've been reloading it with all of my unused credit cards each month.
 I wanted to automate this to simplify this tedious work.

-In addition, I wanted to try out Nightmare, Vue, Jest, and no semicolons in this package, and AWS lambda with scheduled events for periodically reloading my Amazon balance.

 ## Caveat